JaisonBrooks/FolderIDGenerator/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+If you need to deploy changes you can do so be running this command, it uses `surge` which you can find more information on [here](https://surge.sh/), you will need to setup your own account and updated the *package.json* file deploy command with your specific *surge domain of choice*.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**